EMCDDA Home

 If the Council decides to submit a new psychoactive substance to control measures, Member States shall endeavour to take, within one year from the date of the decision, the necessary measures in accordance with their national law to submit the new psychotropic drug to control measures and criminal penalties as provided under their legislation by virtue of their obligations under the 1971 United Nations Convention on Psychotropic Substances; or the new narcotic drug to control measures and criminal penalties as provided under their legislation by virtue of their obligations under the 1961 United Nations Single Convention on Narcotic Drugs.

-While the Council decision on the information exchange, risk‑assessment and control of new psychoactive substances provide the European Union with a flexible and rapid mechanism for tackling new psychoactive drugs, it does not prevent any Member State from maintaining or introducing on its territory any national control measure it deems appropriate once it has identified a new synthetic drug (as it was previously the 1997 Joint action).
+While the Council Decision on the information exchange, risk‑assessment and control of new psychoactive substances provide the European Union with a flexible and rapid mechanism for tackling new psychoactive drugs, it does not prevent any Member State from maintaining or introducing on its territory any national control measure it deems appropriate once it has identified a new psychoactive substance.

 So far, the following substances have been submitted to control measures:

-• The Council of the European Union (Justice and Home Affairs) adopted a Decision defining 4-MTA as a new synthetic drug, on 13 September 1999, which is to be made subject to control measures and criminal penalties' in the EU Member States.
-Notably, 4-MTA was consequently placed under international control Schedule I of 1971 UN Convention on Psychotropic Substances.
+- The Council of the European Union (Justice and Home Affairs) adopted a Decision defining 4-MTA as a new synthetic drug, on 13 September 1999, which is to be made subject to control measures and criminal penalties in the EU Member States.
+Notably, in 2001, 4-MTA was placed under international control, in Schedule I of 1971 UN Convention on Psychotropic Substances.

 The European legal database on drugs includes an overview of the various legal classifications of substances, and a comprehensive table of substances controlled by EU Member States.